MrSableye/discord-plays/README.md

 ## Instructions:
 To add this bot to your server, follow these instructions:

 - Compile `GameboyWebserver` with CMake.
 Take note of where the executable is stored
+    - `cmake --build build`
+    - `cmake -B build`
-- In directory `DiscordBot`, run the command `go run main.go common.go bot.go`
+- While in directory `DiscordBot`, run the command `go run .`
 - Using the console menu, configure the bot.
 Make sure the generated config.json file is correct
-- Using the console menu, run the bot!
+- Run the bot!
+- You can run the bot in the background with `nohup go run . &` and exit the terminal, the bot won't exit.

 ## Consists of 3 parts: